Kongsberg in Canada Supports Groundbreaking of Kingston Digital Facility with Critical Technology Contribution

 Kongsberg in Canada is supporting NAV CANADA in the groundbreaking of the Kingston Digital Facility, a first-of-its-kind site for digital air traffic services.
 The facility will centralize operations for multiple airports, with Kongsberg providing technology for geospatial visualization, situational awareness, and remote tower capabilities.
 Completion is expected in summer 2026.

-OTTAWA, ON – September 12, 2025 – Kongsberg in Canada is proud to support NAV CANADA as it breaks ground on the Kingston Digital Facility (KDF), a first-of-its-kind site that will test and validate the future of air traffic services in Canada.
+OTTAWA, ON – September 12, 2025 – Kongsberg in Canada is proud to support NAV CANADA as it breaks ground on the Kingston Digital Facility (KDF), a new operational site that will serve as a transitional facility prior to Canada’s future digital Air Traffic Services hubs.

 Jordan Freed and Harald Kleven, Kongsberg’s DAATS Project Co-Sponsors, joined the NAV CANADA Executive team to mark the groundbreaking.
 “This groundbreaking marks an important milestone for NAV CANADA and Canadian aviation,” said Jordan Freed, DAATS Project Co-Sponsor, Kongsberg in Canada.
 “We are proud to contribute our technology and expertise to help realize this vision.
-The Kingston facility is not only a testbed for new capabilities, but a foundation for the future of digital air traffic services across the country.”

-The Kingston Digital Facility reflects a global trend already underway in over 65 locations across 16 countries, including Norway, Sweden, and the United Kingdom.
 By joining this international movement, Canada will benefit from modernized systems that maintain safety and efficiency while adapting to future aviation needs.
 For Kongsberg in Canada, this project builds on more than 30 years of collaboration with NAV CANADA, delivering mission-critical solutions for air traffic management and advancing Canada’s leadership in aviation innovation.

 About Kongsberg Geospatial: